4 min Read

 About 76 percent of 35 million people involved in farming in Bangladesh are small and marginal.
 They either toil in their own small farms (up to 1.49 acres of land) or in others’ lands.
 Farmers, especially the smaller ones, lack access to affordable and timely credit, preventing them from enhancing their income — keeping them trapped in a vicious cycle.
 Most of these small-scale farmers are abandoning their farms and migrating to the cities because they cannot commercialize their operations due to poverty and a lack of finance and access to markets.

-iFarmer is Bangladesh’s first Deep tech Agriculture Platform focused on connecting farm sponsors/funders with real farmers in order to increase food production and productivity. iFarmer has won the Fintech Award in 2019 from United Nations Capital Development Fund (UNCDF), has been awarded as the “Startup with the most Social Impact” by Swiss Embassy in Bangladesh and has been funded through Startup Bangladesh (ICT Ministry of Bangladesh)
+iFarmer is Bangladesh’s first Deep tech Agriculture Platform focused on connecting farm funders with real farmers in order to increase food production and productivity. iFarmer has won the Fintech Award in 2019 from United Nations Capital Development Fund (UNCDF), has been awarded as the “Startup with the most Social Impact” by Swiss Embassy in Bangladesh and has been funded through Startup Bangladesh (ICT Ministry of Bangladesh)

-After being in operation for about a year, developing a network of close to a 1000 men and women farmers and facilitating almost 90,000 USD in farm sponsorship for cows, iFarmer is now taking up a new challenge and looking to create improved access to finance for farmers at scale.
+After being in operation for about a year, developing a network of close to a 1000 men and women farmers and facilitating almost 90,000 USD in farm funding for cows, iFarmer is now taking up a new challenge and looking to create improved access to finance for farmers at scale.

 While iFarmer for the time being will continue to work on the livestock value chain but will look into cattle farm financing and cattle trade financing opportunities.

-iFarmer will continue to connect individual farm sponsors with farmers.
+iFarmer will continue to connect individual farm funders with farmers.
 However to develop a scalable solution, iFarmer will now work with Banks and Non-Banking Financial Institutions to support them to be able to lend money to the farm owners and traders. iFarmer will create access to finance for smallholder farmers to enable them to scale their farm, support medium and large scale farms to utilize their maximum capacity and traders to enable them smooth business opportunity.

 When banks and non banking financial institutions consider someone for a loan, they want to see a credit history and some collateral.
 Smallholders farmers have neither as they don’t have enough wealth to own assets and rarely have business records as they tend to mix their home incomes and expenses with those from the farm.
 Also it is costly for banks and NBFIs to monitor thousands of smallholder farmers.